 Ready to take the next step in your academic journey?
 Check out Mississippi State’s Graduate School, where there is an academic program to meet almost anyone's career goals.

-With more than 200 summer programs, including many distance options, our graduate-level courses lead the way in inspiring and preparing today's rising stars to become tomorrow's successful leaders.
+With more than 200 programs, including many distance options, our graduate-level courses lead the way in inspiring and preparing today's rising stars to become tomorrow's successful leaders.

 Summer is also a great time to get started in MSU’s Thrive in Five program, an accelerated degree program allowing students to earn both a bachelor’s and master’s degree in only five years.